remyhuang03/remyhuang03/README.md

 ## Intro

 Hi there 👋.
-I am Remy Huang, a prospective graduate student at School of Intelligent Software and Engineering in NJU, China.
+I am Remy(a) Huang, a graduate student at School of Intelligent Software and Engineering in NJU, China.

 Interested in cross-platform development.

 I use Arch, by the way ();

 I use Hyprland, by the way ();

 ## Stats